 - 10.13.1.
-Resonate is a Keyword referring to an ability that accompanies the execution of the action "reveal a specified card in your hand" in the cost or effect of a card or ability.
+Resonate is a Keyword referring to an ability that accompanies the execution of the action "reveal a specified card in your hand" in the cost of its automatic ability.
 This Keyword is not an ability per se, and has no meaning in terms of effects. - 10.13.2.
-All abilities written as "(Ability Category Icon) Resonate (Text)", and event cards written as "Resonate (Text)", are considered to possess the Keyword "Resonate". - 10.13.3.
-"When (player) uses "Resonate"" refers to one of the following. - 10.13.3.1.
-If a card or ability with Resonate has the revealing of a specific card as a cost, "Resonate" is considered as having been used when the cost to play that card or ability is paid. - 10.13.3.2.
-If a card or ability with Resonate does not have the revealing of a specific card as a cost, and has a paragraph with "Resonate" written at its start within the text, "Resonate" is considered as having been used when the cards specified for the "you may reveal" action are revealed as specified.
+All abilities written as "(Ability Category Icon) Resonate (Text)" or abilities of event cards written as "Resonate (Text)" are abilities possessing the Keyword "Resonate". - 10.13.3.
+"When (player) uses "Resonate"" refers to "when (player) finishes paying the cost for an ability that possesses the Keyword "Resonate"".